republik/app/docs/notifications.md

 # Notifications

-There are a series of steps you should do to set up the project to receive push notifications
+There are a ~series of~ one step you should do to set up the project to receive push notifications

 ## Android